 In a fixed compensation structure, the employee's pay is based on a set amount that does not change and is not tied to performance or the number of hours worked.

-Elements are commonly in a fixed compensation structure:
+Common Elements are commonly in a fixed compensation structure:

-Salary
+Salary (Basic Pay)

-A salary is a set amount of money that an employee is paid on a regular basis, typically on a monthly basis.
+A salary is a fixed amount of money that an employee is paid on a regular basis, typically on a monthly basis.
 This is also called basic salary.
 If you have more leaves than you can, you will lose an equivalent amount.
 For example, if you take 3 days of leave and you can only take 2 in a month, then you will lose a day’s salary from your basic salary.

 Benefits

 Tax saving employee benefits are additional perks or advantages that an employee is entitled to as part of their employment in the organization.
-Benefits can also include offerings like group health insurance, retirement plans, group term life insurance, corporate wellness packages and paid time off.
-This is not given in terms of money.

 Overall, a fixed compensation structure provides a predictable and stable income for an employee.
 It is common for employees who have a fixed compensation structure to receive a salary as well as benefits.